aleksa0809/Business-from-scratch/app.md

 }
 ```

-Goods of online shop should be presented as cards with description, proce, image etc. These cards are designed as a separate component.
+Goods of online shop should be presented as cards with description, price, image, etc. These cards are designed as a separate component.
 As cards appear on pages dynamically, they will be formed with help of `AppContextProvider` component.
 If property `basket` is set to true, cards are parsed from localStorage, if not - from "database" stub, that is imported into the `Context` component as a simple array.
 ```
 import data from './data'
 ...